New SF Subway Line Taking Longer to Build Than Golden Gate Bridge in 1930’s

 The new SF Subway Line connecting the SOMA with Chinatown, is taking twice as long to build as it took to build the entire Golden Gate Bridge in the 1930’s.

 From 1932 to 1937 it took a brilliant engineer named Joseph Strauss and a team of Depression-era workers, 5 years to build perhaps the most iconic bridge on the planet using 1930’s technology.
 Meanwhile, today’s standards of efficiency have clearly changed.
 The Central Subway Line broke ground in 2010, and after delays because of having to move unforeseen ‘power and gas lines’, (how those were unforeseen is beyond anyone), a delay because the rock they were drilling through was, “harder than expected.”
-Ok, we’re still with you.

 Now the latest delay (and this is brilliant), contractors installed the wrong kind of railroad tracks.
 That’s right, they were asked to build a railway line, and somehow, they didn’t get the memo on which railroad tracks to use.

-New MUNI subway stations (If completed in 2021):
+New MUNI subway stations (when completed):

 - 4th and Brannan Station at 4th and Brannan streets (street level)

 - Yerba Buena/Moscone Station at 4th and Folsom streets (subway)

 - Union Square/Market Street Station on Stockton Street at Union Square (subway)